JoshVorick/joshvorick.github.io/_posts/2014-11-11-Visualizing-Complex-Functions.markdown

 categories: project code readme
 ---

+Visualizing Complex Functions is a program I've wrote that allows you to interactively view the Mandelbrot Set and the Julia Sets as well as some other arbitrary complex functions.
+The C version has the most features, which are detailed below.
+The reason I've made a similar program in these couple of different languages is to simply practice writing code in each of the languages.
+The Haskell and Mathematica version are also interactive, but slower and less feature-filled than their C counterpart.
+I'mcurrently working on making the Go version into something more versatile and desirable.

 ### Types of functions:
 - **Mandelbrot Set** (z's starting value is determined by the center point of the Julia Set's plot.
 Moving around the Julia Set will therefore distort the Mandelbrot)
 - **Julia Sets** (c is determined by the center point of the Mandelbrot's graph, so clicking around the Mandelbrot Set will change which Julia Set you are seeing)